kevinding0218/InterviewDocuments/Q and A/GraphQL.md

+### Why GraphQL
+- GraphQL along with Apollo provide a unified browser and server solution for data and state management
+- Provides a single abstraction backed by many data stores/microservices
+- It handles complex state and cache management for both the frontend and backend
 #### What is GraphQL
 - Is a query language for your API, not a library, not a product and not a database
 - Traditional way of not using GraphQL is we request the API endpint while expect to receive a massive JSON object from response